 A: We focus on repairs that will keep homeowners safe, warm, and dry.
 This can include accessibility modifications for people with disabilities and/or physical limitations, repair of safety hazards in the home, energy-efficiency improvements and roof repair,

 We can do many different types of repairs and improvements.
 What we do depends on the homeowner’s needs, the condition of the home, the availability of funding and the skills of our volunteers.

 A: No. We don’t rehabilitate or rebuild entire homes, and we don’t provide luxury kitchen or bathroom installations like they do on TV.
-We target critical improvements – repairs that will make homes safer, warmer, drier and help to revitalize our communities.
+We target critical improvements – repairs that will make homes safe, warm, dry, healthy and help to revitalize our communities.
+Much of what we do is “behind the scenes”.
+The critical electrical, plumbing and roofing repairs we provide may be invisible to the eye.
 The home will be safer and more comfortable to live in, and will probably look nicer, but it won’t be a complete makeover.